Amazon PPC Strategy 2026: TACoS-First Guide to Growth

 Understanding the Tools: Amazon Ad Types

 Amazon offers several ad formats, each serving a different purpose.
-A balanced amazon ppc strategy often uses a mix of all three.
+A balanced amazon ppc strategy uses a mix of all three.
+For a complete breakdown of each format, see our guide to Amazon ad types.

 Sponsored Products

-These are the most common ads on Amazon, making up about 70-75% of most sellers’ ad spend.
+These are the most common ads on Amazon, making up about 70% to 75% of most sellers’ ad spend.
 They appear within search results and on product detail pages, promoting a single product.
 They are targeted using keywords or other products and are essential for driving sales of specific items.

 Sponsored Brands